 “Year in Conferences, 2014: Report on the C19 Convention.”
 Co-authored with David K. Lawrimore, Jenny LeRoy, Fiona McWilliams, Samantha Sommers.
 ESQ: A Journal of the American Renaissance.
 61.1 (2015): 114-211.

-DIGITAL HUMANITIES PROJECTS
+DIGITAL HUMANITIES SCHOLARSHIP

 “Black Collectives, Black Data, and Public Imperatives,” NU Lab for Texts, Maps, and Networks, Northeastern University, Boston, MA.”